 Change in Company Type

-TWC also operates local news broadcasting stations in New York, Texas, and North Carolina, as well as regional sports networks.
+TWC also operates local news broadcasting stations in New York (including New York City), North Carolina, and Texas, regional sports networks, as well as a news, sports, and entertainment online portal.

 Sales and Marketing

 TWC markets its products and services via a host of direct channels (online, telemarketing, e-mail marketing, door-to-door sales), as well as through third-party partners and retailers.
 In 2015 TWC served approximately 10.8 million residential video subscribers, 12.7 million residential high-speed data subscribers, 6.3 million residential voice subscribers and 1.2 million Intelligent Home customers.
 The company has ramped up its advertising budget, spending about $720 million on advertising n 2015, compared to $684 million in 2014 and $676 million in 2013.

 The company has seen strong revenue growth over the last decade.
 Sales in 2015 rose 4% to $23.7 billion on higher business service revenue from growth in high-speed data, voice subscribers and higher wholesale transport revenue.
 Residential services revenue rose on an increase in high-speed data subscribers and higher average revenue per subscriber.

 Despite the growth in revenue, TWC's's net income dropped 9% to $1.8 billion due to higher programming and content and sales and marketing expenses.

 In 2015 cash flow from operations rose about $190 million from 2014 to $6.5 billion.